beanloop/techblog/content/blog/rn-bridging-native-modules/index.md

 ```

 - We add another variable to the `MyWebView` class, this time `onRedirect()`, which is of type `RCTDirectEventBlock`.
 - Then we implement the `webView` method that decides the policy for navigation actions, e.g. redirects.
-In this case, we simply allow every redirect and trigger the `onRedirect()` event to send the URL back to React Native.
+In this case, we simply allow every redirect to trigger the `onRedirect()` event to send the URL back to React Native.

 We need to update our Objective-C **MyWebView.m** file to expose the new variable, same as before: